Identifying Network Ties from Panel Data: Theory and an Application to Tax Competition: Application: Tax Competition between US States

-The specification in Column 7 shows that with this full set of controls, geographic adjacency remains a robust predictor of the existence of links between states.
+Column 5 shows that with this full set of controls, distance remains a robust predictor of the existence of economic links between states.
 However, the identified economic network highlights additional significant predictors of tax competition between states:\ political homophily \emph{reduces} the likelihood of a link, suggesting any yardstick competition driving social interactions occurs when voters compare their governor to those of the opposing party in other states.
-The tax haven states appear to be especially influential in the tax setting behaviors of other states.
-The strong influence of tax haven states might lead to a race-to-the-bottom.
-Relative to these factors, the economic and demographic similarity between states play an insignificant role in determining interactions between states.
+Tax haven states appear to be especially less influential in the tax setting behaviors of other states.
+This mirrors what was observed in Figure 2, where some of the prominent tax havens -- Nevada, Delaware, and New York -- were all identified to have zero out-degree links.
+The relatively weak influence of tax haven states eases concerns over a race-to-the-bottom in tax setting behaviors.

-The final column considers the continuous link strength as an outcome and reports Tobit partial average effect estimates.
-This reinforces that geography, political homophily, and tax haven status all robustly correlate to the strength of influence states tax setting has on others.
-Labor mobility between states does not robustly predict either the existence or strength of ties.
+Column 6 controls for state $i$ and state $j$ fixed effects.
+This reinforces the idea that distance and political homophily correlate to the strength of influence states tax setting has on others (the tax haven dummy cannot be separately identified in this specification).
+Labor mobility between states does not robustly predict the existence of economic ties.

-Our second strategy to investigate factor mobility and yardstick competition follows the intuition of \citet{BesleyCase1995}.
-They suggest an indirect test of the relevance of yardstick competition is that this mechanism only applies to governors not facing term limits.
-Therefore we compare our main effects across two subsamples: state-years in which the governor can and cannot run for reelection.
-The results are reported in Table 5.
-The 2SLS\ results suggest that in both samples, endogenous social interaction effects exist, although they are more precisely estimated when governors \emph{can} run for re-election.

-Taken together, our evidence suggests that both factor mobility (of both labor and capital, as measured through the influence of tax havens), and yardstick competition (occurring through comparisons to governors of the other party), are important mechanisms driving the existence and strength of interactions in tax-setting behavior across US\ states.